kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/03-hello-react/12-conditional-rendering.md

 * If something has a value of `undefined` it will not be rendered

 ## Ternary operator
-* Benefit is that is a little more concise than an if statement
+* Benefit ---> more concise than an `if` statement

+### Take it for a test drive
-* Test inside Chrome console
+* Inside Chrome console

 `true ?
 'Pip' : 'Anonymous'`

 * returns `Pip`

-### How ternary operator works
+### How the ternary operator works
-(if condition passes) ?
-DO THIS : ELSE DO THIS
+`(if condition passes) ?
+DO THIS : ELSE DO THIS`

 * Which means this:

 `false ?
 'Pip' : 'Anonymous'`

 * Will be "Anonymous"
-* The ternary operator is an expression and not a statement so we don't need to break it out inside a different function call, we can just add this expression right in line
+* The ternary operator is an expression and not a statement
+* So we don't need to break it out inside a different function call
+* We can just add this expression right in line

 ```
 const app = {